clarifynl/responsive-pics/README.md

 ### Background Image
-For inserting a responsive background image in your template, use the `get_background` function with the available parameters.
+For inserting a responsive background image in your template, use the `get_background` function or the `get-background` API endpoint with the available parameters.

 #### PHP
 ```php